Weather-Station-Software/live-weather-station/SPONSORS.md

 If your company, or the organization you work for, uses the Weather Station plugin, consider sponsoring its development.
 Corporate sponsorship helps ensure the plugin's long-term maintenance and development of new features that benefit the entire community.

+Corporate and individual sponsorship also helps purchase or upgrade weather station hardware for comprehensive testing, since the maintainer does not own test devices for every brand/model.

 Any questions?
 Contact: bonjour@jasonrouet.com

 ---